-Those who come into possession of this Draft Offer Document must inform themselves of the applicable legal restrictions and comply with them.
+Those who come into possession of this Offer Document must inform themselves of the applicable legal restrictions and comply with them.
 A failure to comply with legal restrictions may constitute a violation of applicable stock exchange laws and regulations in certain jurisdictions.
 The Offeror will not be liable for the violation of applicable legal restrictions by any person.

 As Suez shares are admitted to negotiation on Euronext Brussels, pursuant to the provisions of Article 4,§4 of the Belgian statute dated April 1, 2007 regarding tender offers in Belgium (loi belge du 1^{er} avril 2007 relative aux offres publiques d'acquisition), the Offer will be opened in Belgium.
-In that regard, the Offeror will request the recognition of the offer document by the Belgian financial services and markets authority (autorité belge des services et marchés financiers) pursuant to the provisions of Article 20 of the aforementioned Belgian statute.
+In that regard, the Offer Document has been recognized by the Belgian financial services and markets authority (autorité belge des services et marchés financiers) pursuant to the provisions of Article 20 of the aforementioned Belgian statute.